OCA/stock-logistics-workflow/stock_picking_purchase_order_link/readme/DESCRIPTION.md

-This module extends standard WMS to add a smart button in pickings to go to purchase order that creates the picking.
+This module extends the standard WMS to add a smart button in pickings to go to the purchase order that created the picking.